 This hi-tech plastic lens is designed for people with stronger prescriptions.
 Vision can be corrected with less material, making the lens much thinner, eliminating that old "Coke bottle" look.
 They are also lighter and more comfortable.

-These lenses have a smooth progression of power, enabling the wearer to see at intermediate distances as well as near and far.
-Unlike typical bifocals and trifocals, progressive lenses don’t have lines separating the lens sections—a big win for the style-conscious!
+Progressive lenses have a smooth progression of power, enabling the wearer to see at intermediate distances as well as near and far.
+Unlike typical bifocals and trifocals, progressive lenses don’t have lines separating the lens sections-a big win for the style-conscious!

 Nothing will make your lenses scratch-proof, but a scratch-resistant coating can help prevent scratches from damaging your lenses (and interfering with your vision).
+Scratch-resistant lenses can minimize every day wear and tear and help you protect your investment in quality lenses.